 Male Pattern Baldness or androgenetic alopecia is the main reason men experience their hair falling out.
 It is an inherited condition that gradually affects most of the male population by the age of fifty.
 More specifically, a small percentage of men have thinning hair by the age of 21 and by 35, 75% of all men develop hair loss to some extent.

 Male Pattern Baldness is an inherited condition related to dihydrotestosterone (DHT), a product of testosterone, which is a male sex hormone.
 As men grow older, the hair follicles on certain parts of their head, which are more sensitive to DHT, begin to shrink.
 The result is thinner hair or the disappearance of hair in those areas.

-Despite the fact that male pattern baldness is a condition that naturally occurs to most men and does not affect in any other way men’s bodies physically, it may negatively affect their self-esteem and therefore cause stress and depression.Click Here to receive up to £2000 off
+Despite the fact that male pattern baldness is a condition that naturally occurs to most men and does not affect in any other way men’s bodies physically, it may negatively affect their self-esteem and therefore cause stress and depression.Click Here for Your Up to £2000 off Voucher

 Thankfully, in the past decade science has found ways to treat the condition or at least delay it.
 Hair restoration can be achieved with varying success with the use of drugs (Finasteride, Minoxidil) and with Ηair Implants.
 These treatments deal with male pattern baldness in completely different ways.
 Therefore, if you are seeking treatment, you should be fully aware of what each of them can do for you and what the benefits and drawbacks for each are.

 Finasteride, is a pill that lowers the amount of DHT on the scalp, if taken every day.
 The extent to which it affects men varies.
 In the majority of men, it stops hair loss and about 60% experience increase of hair growth.
 However, it causes sexual dysfunction in a large percentage of the men tacking it, but that tends to disappear when they stop using the drug.
 This also means a relapse in hair loss however, so it is not a permanent solution.